eric-brechemier/masteringid-horizon/820-STORYBOARD2.md

     - 8\.
 Assessing performance,
     - 9\.
 Enhancing retention and transfer.

-The storyboard highlights the instructional events involved in the instructional phishing tests.
+The storyboard highlights the instructional events involved at each step of the instructional phishing tests and the associated learning journey.
 These tests have been design to train the Horizon Foundation workforce to fight phishing on the go.

 You may notice that the first instructional events (attracting attention, stating the objective, recalling prerequisites) are not performed for each